JuliaMath/Interpolations.jl/README.md

 performed much better in 2d, interestingly.
 You can see that Interpolations wins in every case, sometimes by a very large margin.

+## Development Status

+This package is being maintained but not actively developed.
+Maintenance is focused on fixing bugs and issues with the current code base.
+New features are welcome via pull requests and will be reviewed and released in a timely fashion.

+If you would like to become involved in maintenance or active development of the package please feel free to get in touch via a Github issue.

+This package follows semantic version in that documented features should not break without changing the minor version.

+See the [news](NEWS.md) for details on how to update between breaking releases, indicated by changes in minor versions.

 ## Contributing